open-inc/or-groove-nodes/README.md

 To make integration with other nodes easy, the payload of a sensor message only contains its values, all additional information is stored in other properties.

+If a sensor returns multiple values (e.g. temperature and humidity), `msg.payload` is an array of these values.

+In addition to that, `msg.valueTypes` is an array of value type specifications `{unit: ..., name: ..., type: ...}`.

+This additional information is used for displaying sensor values on the LCD and when sending datapoints to the OpenDash platform.

 ## Sensor Modes